alfabc/braided/README.md

 Anyone may deploy their own instance of the contract.
 If it is determined that a single contract instance is useful or desirable the superuser could be a DAO, particularly if deployed on a network for which transactions cost real-world money.

 ## Conclusion
-Although this solution has substantial limitations, is somewhat naive and and in some ways inelegant, it is most importantly something that *gets the job done now*, and allows us as developers to secure the integrity of our main networks, test networks and our other Ethereum networks without waiting for protocol updates and magical tokens which solve everything for everyone.
+Although this solution has substantial limitations, is somewhat naive and and in some ways inelegant, it is most importantly something that can *get the job done now*, and allows us as developers to secure the integrity of our main networks, test networks and our other Ethereum networks without waiting for everyone to adopt controversial protocol updates and for the winner of the battle for [token-powered interchain protocols](http://troubles.md/posts/comparison-of-inter-blockchain-communication-technologies/) to be universally accepted.

 Copyright © 2018 Alfa Blockchain Consulting
 Published under the [AGPL 3.0](https://opensource.org/licenses/AGPL-3.0).